Anne-Aruja-Gnanarajan/Anne-Aruja-Gnanarajan/README.md

 📉 Employee Attrition Prediction — R

 Binary classification models (logistic regression and decision tree) with forward stepwise selection and cross-validation, built in R.

+⚡ Global Electricity Generation & Consumption — Streamlit App

+Interactive dashboard analysing electricity generation, consumption, and CO₂ emissions across 48 countries using IEA/OECD data.
+Built with Python and Pandas; deployed as a live Streamlit app.
+Build based on original Python notebook (above) and assisted with Claude.

 <!--
 **Anne-Aruja-Gnanarajan/Anne-Aruja-Gnanarajan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.